 12. Black Salve

-Recognized for boosting the immune system to fight viruses, black salve can be applied directly on the wart.
-After some time, you need to place the gauze and paste the duct tape.
+After some time, place the gauze and paste the duct tape.
 Soon after the lapse of a day or two, make sure you remove the tape and repeat the steps unless and until warts fall off.

-In case the problem persists, then you shouldn’t hesitate to visit the doctor.
+In case the problem persists, don’t hesitate to visit your doctor.